Howard Stern: Early life and education

-Howard Allan Stern was born on January 12, 1954, the second child of Ben (1923–2022) and Ray (née Schiffman) Stern (b.
-1927), in the Jackson Heights neighborhood of Queens in New York City.
-Stern's parents are Jewish.
-Their families are from Poland and Austria-Hungary.
-Ray was an office clerk in New York City before she became a homemaker and later took up work as an inhalation therapist.
-Ben served in the U.S. Army on Long Island and in California during the war.
-He later worked as a radio engineer at WHOM in Manhattan and as a co-owner and operator at Aura Recording Inc., a Manhattan recording studio where cartoons and commercials were cut.
+Howard Allan Stern was born on January 12, 1954, in the Jackson Heights neighborhood of Queens, New York City, the second child of Ben (1923–2022) and Ray (née Schiffman) Stern (b.
+1927).
+His parents are Jewish, with family roots in Poland and Austria-Hungary.
+Ray worked as an office clerk in New York City before becoming a homemaker and later an inhalation therapist.
+Ben served in the U.S. Army on Long Island and in California during the war, and later worked as a radio engineer at WHOM in Manhattan and as co-owner and operator of Aura Recording Inc., a Manhattan studio where cartoons and commercials were produced.
 Stern described his older sister Ellen as the "complete opposite" of himself and "very quiet."